Inclusive Classrooms

 • pre-teaching opportunities for new vocabulary and concepts

-• color shading used for emphasis
+• color shading is used for emphasis

 • use of Visuwords for vocabulary development